google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/video.md

 On devices that support the Fullscreen API, consider using thumbnail images as placeholders for video:

-To see this in action, check out the <a href="https://googlesamples.github.io/web-fundamentals/samples/fundamentals/design-and-ui/media/video/fullscreen.html">demo</a>.
+To see this in action, check out the [demo](https://googlesamples.github.io/web-fundamentals/fundamentals/design-and-ui/media/video/fullscreen.html){: target="_blank" .external }.

 Dogfood: `requestFullScreen()` may be vendor prefixed and may require extra code for full cross browser compatibility.